Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/FINAL_SCHEMA.md

 ---

-## 📊 `installation_snippets` Table
 ## 📊 `documents` Table

-Tracks files uploaded by tenants during bot setup or knowledge-base management.
-Files live in MinIO; this table stores metadata plus the generated object key.
+Tracks knowledge sources uploaded or linked by tenants.
+Files live in MinIO (or remote systems); the database stores metadata, ingest status, and the generated storage key.

 ### Complete Table Structure